RubyTuesday77/API-Rainbow-Routes/README.md

 - [ ] Deploy app to Amazon Web Services.
 - [ ] Update Tags/Keywords to be clickable and return all notes with the specified term.
 - [ ] Update User password to require upper and lowercase alphanumeric and special characters.
 Right now it requires only 8 characters.
-- [ ] Add pagination to Notes page to accommodate a greater amount of notes.
+- [ ] Add pagination to the Notes to accommodate high volume.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>